Wisdom Sayings

 to be meaningful to anyone but me.

-On the Virtues of Honest Rational Thought
+On the Virtue of Honest Rational Thought

 -